Sumitra-das-guptta/project-management/patient management.md

 - medical payment and billing system(doctor's fees, test fees, bed )
 - Hospital room/bed booking
 - Check out from PMS
+- Emergency Service
-## Non functinoal Requirements
+## Non functinal Requirements
 - Security:

   ● Patient Identification: The system needs the patient to recognize herself or himself using the phone.

   ● Logon ID: Any users who make use of the system need to hold a Logon ID and password.

-  ● Modifications: Any modifications like insert, delete, update, etc. for the database can be synchronized quickly and executed only by the ward administrator.
+  ● Modifications: Any modifications like insert, delete, update, etc. for the database can be synchronized quickly and executed only by the administrator.

   ● Front Desk Staff Rights: The staff in the front desk can view any data in the patient Management system, add new patients record to the PMS but they don't have any rights alter any data in it.

   ● Administrator rights: The administrator can view as well as alter any information in the patient Management System.

 - Performance: